 Education has always been one of the cornerstones of Street Level Photoworks.
 Work in this area is broad and inclusive, embracing work with community groups, artist's collaborations in urban and rural settings, projects for schools and with agencies working across areas of inclusion, social justice and equalities.

-Future Memory in Red Road was Street Level's final community event at the Red Road in 2013, a short clip from this event can also be viewed on our YouTube channel: Future Memory
+Future Memory in Red Road was Street Level's final community event at the Red Road in 2013 (and the conclusion to multi-story), a short clip from this event can also be viewed on our YouTube channel: Future Memory

 A more recent development in our education programme is the Photography on Screen series, a partnership with Regional Screen Scotland exploring a new way of presenting photography to new audiences.
 These original video works were first broadcast on the Screen Machine mobile cinema, which serves over 40 remote and island communities across the Highlands and Islands of Scotland.
 Those which have previously run are available to watch via our YouTube channel: Photography on Screen